Kotlin/kotlin-spec/docs/src/md/kotlin.core/overload-resolution.md

 Other available receivers may be accessed using [labeled this-expressions][This-expressions].

 If an implicit receiver is available in a given scope, it may be used to call functions implicitly in that scope without using the navigation operator.
+For [extension callables][Callables and `invoke` convention], the receiver used as the extension receiver parameter is called *extension receiver*, while the implicit receiver the extension itself is declared in is called *dispatch receiver*.
+For a particular callable invocation, any or both receivers may be involved, but if an extension receiver is involved, the dispatch receiver must be implicit.

+> Note: there may be situations in which *the same implicit receiver* is used as both the dispatch receiver and extension receiver for a particular callable access, for example:
+>
+> ```kotlin
+> interface Y
+> class X: Y {
+>        fun Y.foo() {} // foo is an extension for Y, needs extension receiver to be called
+>
+>        fun bar() {
+>            foo() // this reference is both the extension and the dispatch receiver
+>        }
+> }
+> ```
+>

 ### The forms of call-expression